-ONE-ACT PLAY: Paula Rodriguez, UIL director of theatre 9:00 a.m. - 10:30 a.m.
+ONE-ACT PLAY: Paula Rodriguez, UIL director of theatre

-- Let's start from the very beginning: UIL One Act Play Rules, Planning, Updates and Questions!
+9:00 a.m. - 10:30) a.m.
+Session 400.
+Let's start from the very beginning: UIL One Act Play Rules, Planning, Updates and Questions!
 This session is for all OAP directors.
 Overview of calendar and updates to the Handbook will be shared.
-Paula Rodriguez, UIL director of theatre. - Monologues & Auditioning: Monologue coaching and guidance for auditioning for college theatre programs.
+Paula Rodriguez, UIL director of theatre.
+WIN 2.112 Session 401.
+Monologues & Auditioning: Monologue coaching and guidance for auditioning for college theatre programs.
 Learn what to do and what not to do!
 Bring a memorized and worked on monologue from any script-60 seconds in length is more than enough.
-Lucian Douglas, Associate Professor, UT Austin (Equity, SAG-AFTRA) - Movement Composition Workshop-Come explore creating original movement for the stage.
+Lucian Douglas, Associate Professor, UT Austin (Equity, SAG-AFTRA) WIN 1.172 (Dance Studio on 1 st Floor) Session 402.
+Movement Composition Workshop-Come explore creating original movement for the stage.
 We'll work on creating an individual original movement sequences using SITI Company's Composition technique, and then explore performing them together using SITI Company's Viewpoints.
-Lana Lesley, Lecturer, University of Texas at Austin, Department of Theatre and Dance - Crafting a cohesive atmosphere as a director.
+Lana Lesley, Lecturer, University of Texas at Austin, Department of Theatre and Dance.
+WIN 2.120 Session 403.
+Crafting a cohesive atmosphere as a director.
 World building is one of the main foundations of effective theater directing.
 Come experiment, play, and learn about how to construct an interesting atmosphere, communicate it to the cast and crew, and explore why it is so integral to "good" theater!
-Jax Schuck, UT Undergraduate Student - Games Exchange-Come bring your favorite theatre games and learn new games from UT Theatre Education students in this interactive game exchange!
-UT Faculty, UT Undergraduate Student
+Jax Schuck, UT Undergraduate Student.
+WIN B.202 Session 404.
+Games Exchange-Come bring your favorite theatre games and learn new games from UT Theatre Education students in this interactive game exchange!
+UT Creative Drama Students.
+PAYNE LOBBY Session 405.
+Preparing for a Theatre Career and Telling Parents- Do you know about the jobs available in the theatre field?
+This interactive discussion focuses on the multitude of jobs out there for this career path, and you'll learn things you can be doing right now to get a head start.